Self-Fulfilment and Wellbeing through an Eco Self-Build Community

-- Childminders, who look after the children in the community and beyond.
+- Childminders, who look after the children in the community.

-- Web designers, who design the websites of the many new entrepreneurs in the community and beyond.
+- Web designers, who design the websites of the many new entrepreneurs in the community.

 With the workspaces integrated and a grassroots can-do culture, employment is generated on site.
 People encourage each other, collaborate, and tend to choose meaningful work.